-Designer's Note.
-This rule is also know as the "Perry's 5.5 inch guns" rule.
+Design Note: This rule is also know as the "Perry's 5.5 inch guns" rule.
 In the campaign, the Allies managed to scrounge up two of these "big guns".
 They proved to be one of the few weapons which could be effective against the Japanese dugouts.
 They also got great press in the post war accounts.